vendia/blog/posts/2022-05-25-smart-contract-feature-example.md

 There are many ways to act on the data using Vendia Share: auto-generated [GraphQL APIs](https://www.vendia.net/docs/share/graphql), event-driven [inbound and outbound integrations](https://www.vendia.net/docs/share/integrations), and, more recently, the introduction of [smart contracts](https://www.vendia.net/docs/share/smart-contracts).

-Smart contracts allow participants to take action on data in a predefined way, one that is versioned and ledgered for the improved transparency of all Uni participants.
+Smart contracts allow participants to take action on data stored in a Uni in a predefined way, one that is versioned and ledgered for the improved transparency of all participants.
 This allows predefined and versioned functions to be created by a single participant for the benefit of one or more participants.
 Further, the ledgered nature of smart contracts provides an added level of transparency and auditability that the "off-chain" data processing approaches do not.
 For example, smart contract invocations include a reference to the exact input, parameters, and source code used to produce an output.

 Smart contracts can be used for a variety of purposes, including: